Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/index.md

 - Requires local Docker or Podman setup
 - Best suited for developers or reviewers who want to test the full integration stack on their own machine

----

-Each path is documented in the subsections that follow.
-We recommend starting with the hosted testnet unless you require deep integration testing or offline validation.